Bartholomeus van der Helst: Life

 Eustache Lesueur, Constantin Hansen, Alexander Sanders and Abraham van den Tempel.

 Van der Helst died in Amsterdam in 1670.
 While he had been able to charge very high prices for his works, he appears to have lived above his means.
 He had bought a large house at Nieuwe Doelenstraat and acquired many paintings of leading artists such as Frans Floris, Simon de Vos, Goltzius, Adriaen Brouwer, Pieter Lastman, Gerard van Zyl, Simon de Vlieger, Hendrik Gerritsz Pot, Otto Marcelis, and Willem van de Velde.
 After his death his wife was compelled to offer his works and those from his art collection for sale in 1671 in an advertisement in the Haarlems Dagblad.
 Early 1671 Lodewijk and his sister Susanne assisted their mother when they visited their father's former studio, when his belongings were registered.
-According to the inventory he owned the schilder-boeck by Karel van Mander, Metamorphoses by Ovid, books by Serlio, Scamozzi, Vitruvius and Palladio; portraits of dutch admirals (Egbert Bartholomeusz Kortenaer, etc.).
+According to the inventory he owned the schilder-boeck by Karel van Mander; Metamorphoses by Ovid; books by Serlio, Scamozzi, Vitruvius and Palladio; and portraits of Dutch admirals such as Egbert Bartholomeusz Kortenaer.

 Work

 General

-In addition to the portraits for which he is most famous, Bartholomeus van der Helst painted a few genre, historical, biblical, mythological, and allegorical scenes.
+In addition to the portraits for which he is most famous, van der Helst painted a few genre, historical, biblical, mythological, and allegorical scenes.
 In all these paintings, the portrait aspect is still important.